rpm-software-management/dnf5/include/libdnf5/utils/bgettext/README.md

 `label2 = C_("Insects", "Bug");`

 #### `CP_(context, msgId, msgIdPlural, n)`
-This is the most powerfull macro.
+This is the most powerful macro.
 It supports translation of message with context and plural forms.
-The macro encodes context and msgId and a dngettext is used internaly.
-See `P_()` and `C_()` macros for more informations about plural forms and context.
+The macro encodes context and msgId and a dngettext is used internally.
+See `P_()` and `C_()` macros for more information about plural forms and context.
 If you are using the `CP_()` macro, you need to make sure that you pass `--keyword=CP_:1c,2,3` to xgettext when extracting messages.
 Note that this only works with GNU gettext >= 0.15.
 ##### Parameters
 `context` - a message context, must be a string literal